-Your computer comes with a video controller that uses dynamic video memory technology integrated in the graphics memory controller hub (GMCH) on the system board.
-It has an AGP-like interface dedicated to high-performance 2D and 3D graphical display applications.
+Models with integrated video include the dynamic display memory (DDM) video controller that is integrated into the graphics memory controller hub (GMCH) on the system board.
+It has a PCI-like interface dedicated to high-performance 2D and 3D graphical display applications.
+DDM provides dynamic allocation of system memory for graphics functions resulting in an increase in overall system performance.

-The graphics controller in your computer is supported by device drivers that are provided on the IBM Software Selections CD that comes with your computer.
-Instructions for installing the device drivers are also provided in README files on the IBM Software Selections CD.
+The graphics controller is supported by device drivers that are provided on the Product Recovery CD that comes with your computer.
+Instructions for installing the device drivers are also provided in README files on the Product Recovery CD.
+If you did not receive a Product Recovery CD, some device drivers might be available on a separate CD.
 If your computer has IBM-preinstalled software, the video device drivers have already been installed on the hard disk.
-However, the information included in the device driver installation instructions will be helpful if you ever need to reinstall or update the device drivers, or if you want to change the video resolution or color depth.
+However, the information that is included in the device-driver installation instructions will be helpful if you ever need to reinstall or update the device drivers, or if you want to change the video resolution or color depth.